topiga/nuc10i7fnh/README.md

 For the complete list of all detected PCI hardware components and their respective addresses via `lspci -nn` command (in Ubuntu, loaded via USB) see [here](Various/lspci-nn.txt).
 This list was created with all devices enabled in BIOS and is used as a device "map" so that PCI IDs can be detected before tweaking the hardware (and BIOS) to run macOS.

 ![Peripherals](Various/Peripherals.png)

+## Unsupported CFG Lock in BIOS :warning:

+Intel has **never** provided an option in its BIOS releases to allow setting the CPU value regarding CFG Lock i.e. the MSR `0xE2` register to be unlocked; the only method that worked, was to start using EFI tools such as `ControlMsrE2.efi` and `CFGLock.efi` via the UEFI Shell in OpenCore, with **only** the latter being successful.

+However, since BIOS revision FN0056, it seems that Intel **locked** NVRAM access to the respective MSR `0xE2` region; as a result, the tool `CFGLock.efi` **can no longer change the CFG Lock setting**, unfortunately.

+To continue using macOS without issues, this restriction now requires a specific "quirk" in OpenCore _Kernel_ configuration to be set for the current hardware platform, so that kernel panics are avoided at all times: `AppleXcpmCfgLock` must be set to `true`.

+As a reminder, according to the OpenCore Configuration manual and a [further clarification](https://github.com/acidanthera/bugtracker/issues/1751#issuecomment-900576662) in a support thread:

+* `AppleCpuPmCfgLock` relates only to `AppleIntelCPUPowerManagement.kext` which is no longer used on El Capitan 10.11 or newer systems, for Haswell or newer platforms;
+* `AppleXcpmCfgLock` requires Haswell or newer platforms and affects any supported macOS (but is _not_ used on any macOS using IvyBridge or older).

 ## Intel UHD Graphics 630 Properties